linnarsson-lab/loom-viewer/README.md

 ```

 Because expansion can be slow for larger Loom files, the command checks if the relevant subfolder already exists and skips expansion if it does.
 Meaning that if you abort gene expansion halfway, the unexpanded genes will not be added if you try again.
 To force that, run: `loom expand -rt cortex.loom` (`t` for "truncate"), which generates newly expanded files for _all_ genes, even the previously expanded ones.
 Alternatively, delete the subfolder in question.

+You may be wondering why we need a manual extraction step, instead of loading the data from the loom files "on the fly".
+There are two reasons for this:

+First, h5py can not safely cope with multiple people accessing the same Loom file simultanously.
+This is not a problem when exploring loom files off-line (unless you open the same loom file in multiple tabs), but when using the `loom-viewer` as a server to share loom-files, two or more people opening the same loom files will cause the server to freeze.

+Second, loading the genes from the loom file and converting it to either JSON or a PNG is a fairly slow process.
+It is also wasteful to do it multiple times, since the results will always be the same as long as the loom file does not change.
+Serving pre-generated static files is thousands of times faster.

 ### Other uses of the `loom` command-line tool